wpbSabi/ducks/README.md

 ![GIF 2021-2022](/images/daily_duck_egg_count.gif)

+### Our Four Ducks' Egg-Laying Timeline When They First Started Laying

+* November 6:  Our ducks laid their first egg!
+* November 22: Our ducks laid their second egg!
+* December 13: Our ducks laid two eggs in one day!
+* January 5:   The last day without any eggs laid.
+* January 17:  The last day our ducks laid less than three eggs.
+* January 18:  Four eggs in one day for the first time!
+* January 28:  Five eggs in one day (Four eggs the day before and four eggs the day after)!
+* February 24: The start of a 14-day four-egg-laying streak!
+* March 11: 	 Five eggs in one day (three eggs the day before and four eggs the day after)!

+### Five Eggs in One Day?
+From Four Ducks?

+I had read that ducks and chickens lay at most an egg per day.
+But experience taught me otherwise.
+Therefore, I embarked on further research and found that our ducks were not unique in this regard.
+Breeds such as our khaki campbells are known to sometimes lay more than one egg per day, until the young layers have their hormones stabilize.

 2. The R script `duck_eggs_table.R` provides a different view; the average number of eggs laid per duck by month.
 * These numbers are averaged over all of the ducks.
 Although on many days we can tell which whether an egg came from a khaki or crested duck, it is not always obvious.